Skip to main content

 Classification of holes

-The drilled holes are classified into plated through-holes (PTHs) and non-plated through-holes (NPTHs).
+PCB drilled holes are categorized into plated through-holes (PTHs) and non-plated through-holes (NPTHs) based on their function in the circuit board.

 tool-image